Reliable Damping of Free Surface Waves in Numerical Simulations

 \section{The Scaling Law for Linear Damping}

-In order to verify the assumed scaling law for linear damping from Sect. \ref{Lf1}, the simulation setup with the best damping performance ($ f_{1} = 10.0 $) from Sect. \ref{l2f1} was scaled geometrically and kinematically so that the generated waves are completely similar, for wavelengths $ \lambda = 0.04\, \mathrm{m}, 4\, \mathrm{m}, 400\, \mathrm{m} $ and thus corresponding heights of $H = 0.0016\, \mathrm{m}, 0.16\, \mathrm{m}, 16\, \mathrm{m}$.
+In order to verify the assumed scaling law for linear damping from Sect. \ref{Lf1}, the simulation setup with the best damping performance ($ f_{1} = 10.0 \, \mathrm{s^{-1}}$) from Sect. \ref{l2f1} was scaled geometrically and kinematically so that the generated waves are completely similar, for wavelengths $ \lambda = 0.04\, \mathrm{m}, 4\, \mathrm{m}, 400\, \mathrm{m} $ and thus corresponding heights of $H = 0.0016\, \mathrm{m}, 0.16\, \mathrm{m}, 16\, \mathrm{m}$.
 This corresponds to a realistic scaling, since geometrically scaling by $1:100$ is common in both experimental and computational model- and full scale investigations.
 As necessary requirement to obtain similar damping (i.e. similarity of $C_{\mathrm{R}}$ and surface elevation), the damping length $ x_{{\rm d}} $ is scaled directly proportional to the wavelength, according to Eq. (\ref{xdscale}).

-At first, the simulations are run with no scaling of $f_{1}$, so that $f_{1} = 10$ in all cases.
+At first, the simulations are run with no scaling of $f_{1}$, so that $f_{1} = 10 \, \mathrm{s^{-1}}$ in all cases.
 Figure \ref{FIGdampScalel2f1freesurf_unscaled} shows the free surface in the tank after the simulations.
 In the vicinity of the inlet ($0 < x/\lambda < 1 $) the effects of wave reflections have not yet fully established, thus the differences between the curves are small.
 This shows that the wave-maker generated similar waves in the three simulations.
 As the plot shows an arbitrarily selected time instant, the effects of wave reflections cannot be judged from it, since the partial standing waves were not captured at their maximum amplification.